 - Should train the employees by conducting various training seminars and

-- A proper and robust system of Internal Controls must be implemented in the entity.
+- A proper and robust system of Internal Controls must be present in the entity.

 Certification in financial statement fraud examination

-Forensic rating model is globally acceptable but it has provided the best results on the Indian listed companies.
-It requires the details of company performance for a period more than two fiscal years.
+The forensic rating model is globally acceptable but it has provided the best results on the Indian listed companies.
+It requires the details of company performance for a period of more than two fiscal years.

 In order to create awareness about the fraud examination of the financial details, India forensic launched the certification program.
 The Certified Stock Market Forensic Accountant (CSMFA) deals with two aspects

 - The stock market trading frauds and

 - Financial Statement frauds

 This is the only comprehensive program in India to deal with creative accounting.
 However, a small certification course on financial statement fraud is available for students worldwide.
 This program gives a bird’s overview of the subject.